psliwa/PHPPdf/README.markdown

     <!DOCTYPE pdf SYSTEM "%resources%/dtd/doctype.dtd">

-Root of document has to be "pdf". "dynamic-page" tag is auto breakable. "page" tag is alternative, represents only single, no breakable page.
-Attributes setting is different as in HTML.
+Root of document has to be "pdf". "dynamic-page" tag is auto breakable page. "page" tag is an alternative, represents only single, no breakable page.
+Way of attribute setting is different than in HTML.
 In order to set background and border you have to use complex attributes, where first part of attribute name is complex attribute type, second part is property of this attribute.
 Complex attribute parts are separate by dot (".").
 Other way to setting complex attributes is using "enhancement" tag.
 Example:

     <pdf>
         <dynamic-page>